 100th Anniversary Celebration

-The University of Minnesota School of Social Work is celebrating its 100th anniversary in 2016-2017, and we want you to join us!
+The University of Minnesota School of Social Work is celebrating its 100th anniversary in 2016-2017, and we hope you can join us at these exciting events.

 Continuing Education Workshops Celebrating the Work of Our Ph.D.
 Alumni

-These afternoon workshops will be presented by four of our Ph.D. alumni whose research makes direct connections to practicing professional social workers and youth workers.
-Registration information coming soon.
+The School of Social Work will host afternoon workshops presented by four of our Ph.D. alumni whose research makes direct connections to practicing professional social workers and youth workers.
+Attendees will receive 1.5 CEUs for each workshop they complete.

 - Valandra, Ph.D., M.S.W., LCSW, Assistant Professor and Program Director of African & African American Studies, University of Arkansas